 In 1976, Aruba adopted the trappings of an independent state with the creation of a flag and national anthem.

-In March 1977, a referendum was held with the support of the United Nations, where 82% of participants voted for complete independence from the Netherlands.
+In March 1977, a referendum was held with the support of the United Nations where 82% of the participants voted for complete independence from the Netherlands.

-In March 1983, Aruba reached an official agreement within the kingdom for its independence, to be developed in a series of steps.
+In March 1983, Aruba reached an official agreement within the kingdom for its independence, to be developed in a series of steps as the Crown granted increasing autonomy.

 In August 1985, Aruba drafted a constitution that was unanimously approved.

-In 1985, Aruba's oil refinery closed, significantly impacting the economy and leading to an increased focus on tourism.
+In 1985, Aruba's oil refinery closed, leading to a push for a dramatic increase in tourism.

-On 1 January 1986, Aruba seceded from the Netherlands Antilles, officially becoming a country of the Kingdom of the Netherlands.
+On 1 January 1986, after the 1985 general election was held for its first parliament, Aruba seceded from the Netherlands Antilles, officially becoming a country of the Kingdom of the Netherlands.

 In 1986, Aruba became a constituent country within the Kingdom of the Netherlands and acquired the formal name the Country of Aruba.